The Tab: Controversies

 In October 2016, a group of University of Nottingham students dressed as a rollercoaster were reported by The Tab to be impersonating The Smiler rollercoaster crash of June 2015.
 This article was picked up by the national press including the BBC, ITV, and Metro.
 The Tab reporter, Joseph Archer, admitted to the Daily Mail that he had "not spoken to the group to ask what their costume was about" as the bar they were in was "very busy", a statement that the group of students said was wrong.
 The Tab later issued an apology for their story and admitted that they had "messed up".

 Student writers, including local student editors, are unpaid.
-This has led to heavy criticism from other journalists as well as accusations The Tab is exploiting its writers.
-When The Tab's women's vertical babe was first launched in May 2016 the majority of its writers were unpaid work experience students taking part in The Tab's summer 2016 Fellowship Scheme.
+This has led to criticism from other journalists as well as accusations The Tab is exploiting its writers.
+When The Tab's women's vertical babe was first launched in May 2016, the majority of its writers were unpaid work experience students taking part in The Tab's summer 2016 Fellowship Scheme.
 In 2017, Babe recruited more unpaid contributors in both the US and UK, as part of their Summer Correspondents program.
 Applicants were told that despite being unpaid they would receive many benefits, including: "Getting your stories read by thousands of readers across the world".
 Babe established a small team of staff writers and editors at its Brooklyn office before ending in 2019.

 In October 2024, The Tab Edinburgh was accused of classism and spreading Anti-Scottish sentiment after a number of TikTok comments from their social media account contained messages against Scottish students following comments on the lack of Scottish students portrayed in their videos.
 The channel temporarily turned off comments and made itself private, but never made a statement on the issue.